-Applications for Fall 2019 scholarships are due by end of day on June 10, 2019.
+Applications for Fall 2020 scholarships are now available.
 CLICK HERE to download the application.
 Deadline is Jan 31, 2020.

 Every year, the Branford Rotary Foundation provides $9,000 in scholarships to high school seniors who live in Branford.
 Rotary awards six scholarships in total: three to Branford High School students, chosen by high school administrators, and three "Service Above Self" scholarships, chosen by Rotarians, that can be given to any local high school senior, whether they attend Branford High or another area secondary school.
 The top 'Service Above Self' award is $3,000.
 The other two are $1,500 each.